inspire-eu-validation/discovery-service/csw-iso-ap/at-31-language-getrecords-lang-filter.md

 **Test method**

+* Send a GetRecords request with language filter and additional filter producing an empty set of metadata records.

+    * Check that the service does not raise an exception.

 * Send a GetRecords request with language filter.

     * Check manually that the records obtained are properly filtered.

 **Reference(s)**:
 * [TG DISC](http://inspire.ec.europa.eu/id/ats/discovery-service/3.1/csw-iso-ap/README#ref_TG_DISC), Implementation Requirement 31